Businesses urged to better understand the massive impact that bees have on the economy.

 Sharon concluded: “Honeybees are by far the most important pollinator on the planet but over-industrialisation, the destruction of natural habitats, the use of pesticides, and the climate crisis are all forcing their alarming decline.

-“During the course of this event, we will be using knowledge, connections and collaboration to discover positive and proactive ways that businesses can improve the situation – to the benefit of their own commercial objectives and the economy as a whole.”
+“We need to use knowledge, connections and collaboration to discover positive and proactive ways that businesses can improve the situation – to the benefit of their own commercial objectives and the economy as a whole.”